 Individually, you own several investment properties.
-You also own with your mother, in equal shares, the land which she uses as her principal place of residence.
-It is the only property you both own jointly together.
+You also own your mother's PPR in equal shares with her.
+It is the only property you both own together.

-We will not issue a joint ownership assessment because it is exempt for your mother.
-However, we will include your 50% share in your mother’s principal place of residence in your individual assessment.
+We will not issue a joint ownership assessment for this property.
+As it is your mother's PPR it is exempt for her.
+However, we will include your 50% share this property in your individual assessment.
 You will not receive a joint ownership deduction.

 In this case, you will not get a joint ownership deduction for the jointly owned land.
-This is because the joint ownership was not assessed for land tax and your individual assessment will be the only time we assess the land for tax.
+This is because the joint ownership property was not liable for land tax as its value was below the tax threshold.

 Example: Investment apartments

-Because the jointly owned land is below the threshold, a joint ownership assessment will not be issued.
+The jointly owned land is below the threshold, so a joint ownership assessment will not be issued.

-However, you will get an individual assessment including both properties because the total value of your properties is $265,000, which is over the $250,000 threshold.
+However, you will get an individual assessment including both properties.
+This is because the total value of your properties is $365,000, which is over the $300,000 threshold.
 You will not receive a joint ownership deduction.

 An absentee owner surcharge applies to Victorian land owned by an absentee owner.
 The surcharge is 2% from the 2020 land tax year (from 1 January 2017 it was 1.5% and it was 0.5% for the 2016 land tax year).